 The Vatican Museums contain one of the largest collections of art in the world, amassed over centuries by various popes and cardinals.
 The pièce-de-resistance is without a doubt the Sistine Chapel, and while it gets crowded, it is a must-see.
 Plan to spend at least half the day at the Vatican Museums.

-Day 3 – The Pantheon, Piazza Navona, and Castel Sant’Angelo
+Day 3 – The Pantheon, Piazza Navona, Castel Sant’Angelo and Mausoleum of Augustus

 We’ll start this day at the Pantheon, but don’t be surprised if you accidentally stumble upon it a few times during your visit.
 It’s central location means that all roads (seem to) lead there.